-Based on £50 mil Based on £50 million (approximately) capital costs incurred Driver Opportunities Challenges 9.
-Community • The present use of the school by • During construction, access to the use the community would continue. site by the community will be limited.
-10. The refurbishment would The reduction in carbon footprint Decarbonisation contribute to the decarbonisation would likely be marginal. agenda.
-11.Post 16 New resources after the new Until the building is completed, post- Provision school is refurbished 16 learners may need to be relocated.
+Based on £50 million (approximately) capital costs incurred Driver Opportunities Challenges 9.
+Community use • The present use of the school by the community would continue. • During construction, access to the site by the community will be limited.
+10. Decarbonisation The refurbishment would contribute to the decarbonisation agenda. ■The reduction in carbon footprint would likely be marginal.
+11.Post 16 Provision New resources after the new school is refurbished • Until the building is completed, post- 16 learners may need to be relocated.
 This will have an impact on transport and its well-being.
-12.General Disruption to learners, and staff as Matters the school building is refurbished.
+12.General Matters Disruption to learners, and staff as the school building is refurbished.